browserengineering/book/book/layout.md

     # ...
 ```

-These layout objects will be the nodes of the layout tree, and in fact
+These layout objects will be the nodes of a *layout tree*.
+So we'll
-some browsers call it a layout tree.
-To make it a tree, we'll want
-both types of layout objects to know their children, their parent, and
+want layout objects to have children, a parent, and an HTML element
-the HTML element they correspond to:
+that they correspond to:

 ``` {.python}
 def __init__(self, node, parent):